Particle-Network/particle-network-docs/nft-service/solana-nft-service/auction-house.md

 }
 ```

-### 🔥 NFT\_AH\_list
+### 🔥 NFT_AH_list

-> list an NFT to the market
+> List an NFT to the market

 {% hint style="info" %}
-Listing is just to approve your NFT to the market, after your NFT is listed, this NFT is still in your account, you can handle this NFT normally.
+Listing is to approve your NFT to the market, after your NFT is listed, this NFT is still in your account.
+You can handle this NFT usually.
 {% endhint %}

 **Parameters:**